joshjohanning/joshjohanning.github.io/_posts/2022-02-07-github-apps.md

 >
 > GitHub Apps are first-class actors within GitHub.
 A GitHub App acts on its own behalf, taking actions via the API directly using its own identity, which means you don't need to maintain a bot or service account as a separate user.

+GitHub Apps also have a [higher API rate limiting threshold](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#requests-from-user-accounts) than requests from user accounts and GitHub Actions.
+[Installed in an Enterprise](https://github.blog/changelog/2020-07-27-increase-to-api-limits-in-github-enterprise-subscriptions/), GitHub Apps can have up to 15,000 requests per hour whereas the limit is 5,000 requests per hour coming from a user account and 1,000 requests per hour coming from GitHub Actions.

 ### Caveats

-- Each organization can only own up to 100 GitHub Apps
+- Each organization can only own up to [100 GitHub Apps](https://docs.github.com/en/developers/apps/getting-started-with-apps/about-apps#about-github-apps)
 - You'll have to be an organization owner to create and install a GitHub app in an organization
 - Each installation access token is only valid for a [maximum of 10 minutes](https://docs.github.com/en/developers/apps/building-github-apps/authenticating-with-github-apps#authenticating-as-a-github-app)